RobinSmits/Dutch-LLMs/README.md

 # Dutch LLM's
 Various training, inference and validation code and results related to Open LLM's that were pretrained (full or partially) on the Dutch language.

+At this moment (July 26th, 2023) this repository contains the Google Colaboratory notebooks for finetuning and inference of the following Open LLM's:
+* Open LLaMA 7B and 13B
+* PolyLM 1.7B and 13B

 ## Training and Evaluation

+### OpenLLaMA

 I've used Google Colaboratory to finetune the 2 largest LLM base models from openlm_research on the Alpaca Cleaned instruction dataset that was translated to Dutch.